MiaLWGH/WiSTraining/README.md

 [2] https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics#the-filesystem-hierarchy-standard

 ### Step 6: Hello World webserver
-Now, let's make the EC2 instance that you played with in Step 5 into a simple Hello World webserver.
+Now, let's make the EC2 instance that you played with in Step 5 into your first webserver.

 1. We are using an Apache server in this tutorial so for that we need to install httpd to run apache server. 'httpd' is Produced by Apache Foundation and it is a piece of software that listens for network requests and responds to them.
 Run the following commands on your instance:
 ```